Materiality (auditing): Materiality in accounting

-The IFRS Foundation has as its mission to develop a single set of high quality, understandable, enforceable and globally accepted financial reporting standards based upon clearly articulated principles.
+The stated mission of the IFRS Foundation is to develop a single set of global financial reporting standards based on established principles.

 These reporting standards consist of a growing number of individual standards.
 The Conceptual Framework is not an International Financial Reporting Standard (IFRS) itself and nothing in the Framework overrides any specific IFRS.
 However, the Framework has as its purpose to, inter alia, assist the International Accounting Standards Board (IASB) and individual national standard-setting bodies in promoting harmonization of regulations, accounting standards and procedures relating to the presentation of financial statements by providing a basis for reducing the number of alternative accounting treatments permitted by IFRSs.

 Chapter 3 of the Conceptual Framework deals specifically with the quantitative characteristics of financial information that make it useful to the users of the financial statements.
 Paragraphs QC6 to QC11 provides guidance to determine when information is relevant and when it is not.
 In determining the relevance of financial information, regard needs to be given to its materiality.
 Information is said to be material if omitting it or misstating it could influence decisions that users make on the basis of an entity's financial statements.
 Put differently, "materiality is an entity-specific aspect of relevance, based on the size, or magnitude, or both," of the items to which financial information relates.
 The IASB has declined to specify a uniform quantitative threshold for materiality, or to predetermine what could be material in a particular situation, because of this entity-specific nature of materiality.

 On 31 October 2018, the International Accounting Standards Board amended the definition of materiality in IFRS Standards by amending IAS 1 and IAS 8.
 The amended definition of materiality is effective from 1 January 2020:

 Information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.